What is ghost traffic and why is it bad?

 What is ghost traffic?

 Ghost traffic is also called phantom traffic.
 This refers to the clicks, impressions, and actions taken by bots and fake users and not authentic leads.
-They are created and trained to mimic the real user behaviour.
+They are created and trained to mimic real user behavior.
 However, these interactions are meaningless and do not bring any value or conversions for your brand.

 What ghost traffic can be: